 Watering Your Vegetable Garden

 Give your veggie garden a good thorough watering a few times a week.
 You will need to water less in the winter months obviously, as the weather will do some of the watering for you.
 Check your soil or mulch to ensure it is always moist and gauge your watering from there.
+When planning your watering schedule, consider the needs of the whole garden to maintain a healthy ecosystem and prevent overwhelm.
 Never water your garden at night, as any moisture left on your garden overnight will increase the chances of disease.

 How Much Sunlight Does Your Winter Garden Need?